tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

 We will be creating a dataset for the schema we created in the previous exercise.
 Please follow the steps below

-1. In the left-hand menu, navigate to "Datasets"
+1. In the left-hand menu, navigate to "Datasets".

    ![Demo](./images/datasetshome.png)

-2. Click “Create Dataset”
+2. Click “Create Dataset”.

    ![Demo](./images/datasetcreate.png)

-3. Since we will be creating the dataset from a schema definition please select ''Create dataset from schema'
+3. Since we will be creating the dataset from a schema definition please select 'Create dataset from schema'.

    ![Demo](./images/datasetcreate2.png)

-4. On the Select Schema page search for "Bookings EE Schema &lt;your-assigned-number>" then select the schema and hit Next
+4. On the Select schema page, search for "Bookings Schema EE &lt;your-assigned-number>" then select the schema and click Next.

    ![Demo](./images/datasetschema.png)

 5. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Bookings EE Dataset <your-assigned-number>' and give it the same description
+Please name your dataset "Bookings Dataset EE <your-assigned-number>' and give it the same description.

    ![Demo](./images/datasetname.png)

-4) Hit Finish to save the dataset
+4) Click Finish to save the dataset.

    ![Demo](./images/datasetfinish.png)

 5. We have successfully created the dataset, but this dataset has not ingested data.
 We will now import a file into this dataset.
 This time we will import a JSON file and it will simply need to be dragged and dropped into the dataset.

-   On the right panel scroll down until you see the 'Add data' section
+   On the right panel, scroll down until you see the 'Add data' section.

    ![Demo](./images/datasetadddata.png)

 6. From the lab files you downloaded, drag and drop the 'bookings_data_001.json' file into the 'Add Data' sections.
-You will now see a batch with a 'Loading' status
+You will now see a batch with a 'Loading' status.

    <kbd><img src="./images/datasetbatch.png"  /></kdb>